COVID-19 Updates: State of public health emergency declared.

-- Diploma exams will be offered in every diploma course subject in November, January, April, June and August.
+- Diploma exams will be offered for every diploma exam course in November, January, April, June and August administrations.

 The Grade 12 Diploma Examinations Program has 3 main purposes:

 - to certify the level of individual student achievement in selected Grade 12 courses

 - to ensure that provincewide standards of achievement are maintained

 - to report individual and group results

 Find out more about Diploma exams.

 Why the diploma exam weighting is being changed for the 2021/22 school year

 Changing the weighting of diploma exams to 10% will help maintain provincial standards while addressing the learning disruptions that have occurred since March 2020.

 When this change takes effect